Jazz Chisholm Preview, Player Props: Marlins vs. Dodgers

 Jazz Chisholm At The Plate

-- Chisholm is hitting .246 with six doubles, two triples, 11 home runs and 15 walks.
+- Chisholm is batting .251 with six doubles, two triples, 12 home runs and 16 walks.

-- Chisholm has an RBI in 20 of 58 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Chisholm has an RBI in 21 of 60 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.